Metadata-enhanced contrastive learning from retinal optical coherence tomography images: Materials and Methods

 \subsection{Metadata-enhanced contrastive learning}

-For self-supervised contrastive pretraining we adapt both SimCLR \citep{chen2020simple} and BYOL \citep{grill2020bootstrap}, two of the most popular methods in recent years, for their opposing use of negative pairs.
+{ In this study, we first extend SimCLR \citep{chen2020simple} as it is the most widely adopted and paradigmatic contrastive method \citep{chaitanya2020contrastive,azizi2021big,ciga2022self,taleb2022contig}.
+For a second standard baseline we include BYOL \citep{grill2020bootstrap} for its exclusive use of positive pairs.
 As alluded to in section \ref{related_work:self_supervised_medical} standard contrastive learning suffers from two issues in medical applications.
-The first is that several transformations used by SimCLR and BYOL, such as hue and saturation augmentations, colour dropping and solarisation, are not applicable in single-channel medical scans.
-The second is that many negative contrastive pairs will in fact feature highly similar views since all OCT images depict the same anatomy and limited set of pathologies, especially if both images originate from the same eye or patient.\\ To address these issues we redefine contrastive inter-image relationships as depicted in Figure \ref{fig:figure2}.
+The first is that several transformations used by SimCLR and BYOL, such as hue, saturation and colour dropping, are not applicable in single-channel medical scans.
+The second is that many negative contrastive pairs will in fact feature highly similar views since all OCT images depict the same anatomy and limited set of pathologies, especially if both images originate from the same eye or patient.}\\ To address these issues we redefine contrastive inter-image relationships as depicted in Figure \ref{fig:figure2}.
 To this end we leverage the longitudinal medical metadata described in section \ref{methods:datasets}.
 Let $L$ longitudinal scans of an eye with position $l$ (i.e. left or right eye) from patient $u$ be ${}^{u}e^{l}=\{({}^{u}x^{l}_i, {}^{u}t^{l}_i)\}_{i=1}^{L}$ where $x_i$ and $t_i$ denote the scan image data and acquisition timestamp, respectively.
 We define two scans as being in temporal proximity if the time between their acquisition dates falls between $\delta_T^{min}$ and $\delta_T$.
 Finally, we define a function $S$ for the contrastive relationship between any two scans as: